Beauty and the Beast (1991 film): Beauty and the Beast: A 30th Celebration

 On July 5, 2022, ABC reported that a live-action/animation special was in development that would air on December 15, 2022, with Hamish Hamilton set to direct and Jon M. Chu as executive producer.
 ABC said that it would include live never-before-seen musical performances, along with new sets and costumes inspired by the classic story.
 On July 20, 2022, it was reported that H.E.R. was cast to play Belle.
 In September 2022, Josh Groban, Joshua Henry, and Rita Moreno, had been cast as the Beast, Gaston, and the narrator, respectively.
 David Alan Grier was later announced to play Cogsworth.
 During the month, Martin Short and Shania Twain entered final talks to play Lumière and Mrs. Potts, respectively.
 Rizwan Manji, Jon Jon Briones, and Leo Abelo Perry complete the cast as LeFou, Maurice, and Chip, respectively.
 On December 12, 2022, D23 revealed that Paige O'Hara (the original voice of Belle), Richard White (the original voice of Gaston), and composer Alan Menken would cameo in the special as, respectively, the Bookseller, the Baker, and a piano player during "Belle".

+Gaston-focused live-action film

+In December 2025, a new spin-off live-action film centering around Gaston was announced with David Callaham writing the script from a previous draft by Kate Herron and Briony Redman.
+The film will have a new actor portraying Gaston and will have 'swashbuckling' undertones.